 In Stromness we also discovered a fruit and veg shop too, all the veggies outside and it was great to see that some were wonky and even had soil still on them – adding that little bit extra for supporting an independent business.

 Also in Stromness after walking out to Ness Battery we couldn’t resist and followed the smell of freshly baked bread into the bakery.
 A complete assault on your senses with the fresh bread mixed with the sweetness of the cakes and pastries.
-We came out with morning rolls and an iced yum yum (for later).
+We came out with morning rolls and iced yum yums (for later).
 Another brilliant find.

 At our accommodation a welcome pack had been left for us.
 It included – fresh milk, marmalade, shortbread, two bottles of local beer, cheese, oatcakes and fudge.
-All of it from businesses in Orkney.
+All of it from businesses across Orkney.
 Some of which have come back to Perth for us to continue enjoying and a great holiday memento.

-Earlier on I mentioned Orkney Brewery and the Dude has taken quite a shine to a couple of the ales made at the micro-brewery.
+Earlier on I mentioned Orkney Brewery and Dude has taken quite a shine to a couple of the ales made at the micro-brewery.
 They do lots of different pale ales, stout, bitter, blonde lager and even seasonal tipples.

 Last year whilst visiting for work I discovered Orkney Gin Company and their Johnmas gin quickly became a firm favourite in our house.
 The bottles are pretty with the selkie-woman logo and with it’s fresh, light floral taste, perfect reflection of the Orcadian summer days.
-Mikklemas is a warming drink which is spicier but still smooth (so, I’m told – I’m not a fan of spicy drinks).
+Mikklemas is a warming drink, spicier but still smooth (so, I’m told – I’m not a fan of spicy drinks).
 For those of you that follow me on Facebook you may have seen earlier in the year that I had one bottle of Rhubarb Old Tom to give away.
 I managed to get my hands on a bottle at the Royal Highland Show and fell in love with it paired with ginger ale.
 During our visit we popped out to the Orkney Gin Company HQ and were treated to a sneak peek of the new premises which will be ready very soon.

 Another thing I like about the Seaglass gin is that there are several pairing suggestions given: kiwi, coriander, lemon or blueberries.
 I have also put cucumber in mine and it’s REALLY good.